-How to Sell my Business to Identified Buyers Without Paying High Commissions?
+How to Sell a Business Successfully Without Paying High Commissions?

-American Fortune Mergers & Acquisitions firm Has Created A Low Priced Program For Facilitating The Sale of a Businesses to Existing Buyers, We Named It The “Business Sale Advocate”.
+American Fortune Mergers & Acquisitions firm Has Created a Cost Effective Program For Facilitating The Sale of a Businesses to Existing Buyers.

 Most business sellers are unaware of the tactics utilized by buyers and their advisors.
 Many buyers will start by telling the seller that price and terms are no problem but as they start their due diligence they begin utilizing negotiation tactics to substantially reduce the purchase price.
 Some of these tactics include deliberate but indirect disclosing of the fact that the business is for sale to employees, competitors, customers, bankers and other parties.
 With the damage done the seller is willing to sell the business at a much lower price just to avoid business loss.
 Seller financing or Earn Outs are another area where many Sellers are mislead.
 Many buyers have no intention of paying off any or all of the Sellers Note or Earnout.
 The buyer and their attorneys are very skilled in drafting agreements that allow these buyers to get away with such gimmicks and yet appear to be ethical.
 Law suits filed by buyers against sellers are common, often these law suits are nothing more than ploys for the buyer to get back some of the money they paid the seller.
 There are many others tactics to watch out for.
 Since business owners typically sell a business once in their life time they do not have the experience or expertise to protect their interests or negotiate a good and fair deal for themselves.
 Your best bet is to obtain the assistance of a expert with good experience and expertise to help you with the sale.

 The whole point of Business Sale Advisor is provide expertise and proven experience to business ownershow to sell a business to assure a successful sale at the highest possible market price.
 Below are the most important areas to focus on in the sale of a business.